 Implement easy-to-use automated security controls in all stages of your app lifecycle, including development, build, test, deployment, and runtime.
 Verify users, permissions, and access policies at each step in the lifecycle and ensure that access is granted only when appropriate.
 Detect security issues that are introduced early in the software development lifecycle.
 Early detection ensures that your app is deployed in production with security architecture best practices and that operational security issues caused by misconfigurations or disclosed vulnerabilities are detected and mitigated.

-Oracle Cloud Infrastructure (OCI) offers multiple automated security services to secure your app and its data.
+OCI offers multiple automated security services to secure your app and its data.
 Here are some recommendations for using OCI services:

 Opinionated patterns with recommended technologies choices.